LouzirMohamedAziz/zatca-spring-api/README.md

   "invoiceName": "name_of_the_invoice_.xml",
   "signedInvoiceName": "name_of_the_invoice_signed.xml"
 }

+**4) within the container the invoice.xml file should be located under : /app/lib/zatca-einvoicing-sdk-234-R3.2.0/
+                          the log file is located under /app/target/

-**NB:** By convention, the folder that is meant to play the role of Input/Output Device is : /lib/zatca-einvoicing-sdk-234-R3.2.0/
+**NB:** By convention, the folder that is meant to play the role of Input/Output Device is : /lib/zatca-einvoicing-sdk-234-R3.2.0/ in host machine
+                                                                                             /app/lib/zatca-einvoicing-sdk-234-R3.2.0/ in container